Services & Resources for Undergraduates

 WorldCat.org, the free version of the OCLC WorldCat, searches for over a billion items in ten thousand libraries all over the world, including UWW.
 Enter your zip code to find material in libraries near you.

 Books on the Web

 This guide contains a listing of free or partially free e-book collections.

-If you have a particular periodical in mind, the Journal Holdings List contains holdings information on all of the magazines and journals the library has available, both in print and electronically.
+If you have a particular periodical in mind, the Journals tab on the Library's homepage allows you to search for magazines and journals the library has available, both in print and electronically.